Dorset OPC

 In 1865 the population of the parish was 82, and consisted 887 acres of land.

-Cairn Circle stands on the edge of the village, a small stone circle about 14 feet in diameter. sometimes dubbed the "mini Stonehenge".
+Cairn Circle stands on the edge of the village, a small stone circle about 14 feet in diameter, sometimes dubbed the "mini Stonehenge".

-The Online Parish Clerk (OPC) for Poxwell is Sue Merkle
+The post of Online Parish Clerk (OPC) is currently vacant

 1851 Census (inc Watercombe EP) [John Ridout]

-Monumental Inscriptions
+Monumental Inscriptions Monumental Inscriptions index

 Postal Directories